The Future Of Work Is… Virtual!

 In many ways, older professionals are well situated to benefit from the changes that the digital age will usher in.
 Their professional confidence and veteran experience make them much more desirable to employers looking for reliable, quality work.
 Older professionals who demonstrate an ability to obtain new skills, especially digital skills, will be in high demand.
 This will be true whether you are a full-time employee or a temporary consultant for a short-term project.

-When it comes to the gig economy, the financial situation of older workers, which is generally more stable than that of young people, will afford them more flexibility to weather income fluctuations.
+When it comes to the gig economy, the financial situation of older workers, which is generally more stable than that of young people.
+This will afford them more flexibility to weather income fluctuations.

 And because work-life balance is more important to older workers, the ability to control their own schedule is very attractive, even if it comes at a financial cost.

-With such major changes on the horizon, even senior professionals in stable corporate jobs should consider developing at least one side stream of income to enhance their career and themselves, according to an article in Harvard Business Review (Hustle).
+With such major changes on the horizon, even senior professionals in stable corporate jobs should consider developing at least one side stream of income.
+This will help them to enhance their career and themselves, according to an article in Harvard Business Review (Hustle).

 Author Dorie Clark argues that, if nothing else, a side gig is a hedge against uncertainty, enables you to learn new skills, builds your network, enhances your brand and, of course, grows your income.

 Whether you call this work model freelancing, contract or contingent work, or “alternative work arrangement,” you must also call it the future of work.
-While it can be unsettling to have to re-learn how to be competitive in the digital age, adapting to the change is the best way to position yourself for success and is the key to shaping your career in the most satisfying way possible.
+It can be unsettling to have to re-learn how to be competitive in the digital age.
+But adapting to the change is the best way to position yourself for success.
+Flexibility to change is the key to shaping your career in the most satisfying way possible.